diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

     }

     ~Mesh() {
-        // Delete the OpenGL objects when instances of this wrapper class are destroyed glDeleteVertexArrays(1, &mVAO);
+        // Delete the OpenGL objects when an instance of this wrapper class is destroyed glDeleteVertexArrays(1, &mVAO);
         glDeleteBuffers(1, &mEBO);
     }